OUR MISSION IS TO ELEVATE AND CHANGE THE NARRATIVE

 THROUGH KNOWLEDGE TO END SYSTEMIC RACISM AND DISENFRANCHISEMENT

 As a sustainable brand owned by a Queer Afro-Latina, we're vocal on racism existing within sustainable fashion and around the world.
-Sustainable brands priding themselves to conserving the world are ignoring the voices of BIPOC while continuing the cycle of the white savior coming to save the melanin communities.
-Consumers are the driving force to demand transparency from sustainable brands who are choosing to stay silent or jumping on the trend by supporting businesses who are walking the talk and the driving force to end White Supremacy, social injustice, and oppression of the BIPOC community - from the very beginning.
+Sustainable brands priding themselves to conserving the world are ignoring the voices of BIPOC + Queer communities while continuing the cycle of the white savior coming to save the melanin communities.
+Consumers are the driving force to demand transparency from sustainable brands who are choosing to stay silent or jumping on the trend.
+By supporting authentic businesses who are walking the talk and the driving force to end White Supremacy, social injustice, and oppression of the BIPOC + Queer communities - from the very beginning.
 Fighting racism is not a trend when our lives and businesses are in imperial.

-We've created an extensive resource just for you or for anyone who wants to educate themselves on the real history of systemic racism in America.
+We've created an extensive resource just for you or for anyone who wants to educate themselves on the real history of systemic racism in America unlearn the white fallacy of US history.
 Becoming an Ally takes proactive and inspirational actions when facing racism and discrimination against any human being - you can start with this guide by clicking on any title and a pop-up below with educational data to learn more.

 Your life is precious, please don't let anyone take YOUR POWER away!
 Call 911, if you need help now!